kubernetes-sigs/kind/site/content/docs/contributing/development.md

     weight: 3
 toc: true
 description: |-
-  🚧  This page is a work-in-progress  🚧
+  🚧  This is a work-in-progress  🚧

-  This page is intended to provide an introduction to developing kind.
+  This page is intended to provide contributors with an introduction to developing the kind project.
 ---

 ## Overview